La Reserve Paris Hotel and Spa

 - 8th Arrondissement

-It’s been a trying moment for Paris, but if the tragedies that have befallen the French capital recently have shown anything it’s the resilience of Parisians who refuse to be ruled by fear.
-While tourism may have slumped slightly, the cafes are still bustling, the department stores still team with shoppers, and the restaurant and hotel landscape continues to change and improve at a breakneck pace.
-The year 2016 saw the much anticipated reopening of the Ritz Paris and over the last few years virtually all of the city's grand dames, from the Plaza Athénée to Le Bristol, have undergone major renovations and upgrades in order to achieve Palace distinction, the above five-star status developed by the French Tourism Agency that is only awarded to the country’s most exceptional hotels.
+There's a reason Paris is consistently one of the most visited cities on Earth: it's a global hub for art, fashion, food, and wine and a walkable, charming city whose streets hold a treasure trove of historical sites and beautiful scenery.
+While tourism may have dipped slightly in recent years, the cafés are still bustling, the department stores still teem with shoppers, and the restaurant and hotel landscape continues to change and improve at a breakneck pace.
+2016 saw the much anticipated reopening of the Ritz Paris and over the last few years virtually all of the city's grand dames, from the Plaza Athénée to Le Bristol, have undergone major renovations and upgrades in order to achieve Palace distinction, the above five-star status developed by the French Tourism Agency that is only awarded to the country’s most exceptional hotels.
 Francophiles are still making their way to Paris for fashion, fine food, and an unparalleled arts and culture scene.
 Here we share where to go, what to see, and how to get behind some rarefied walls in the world’s most beautiful city.

 Paris is beautiful in every season but there is something about springtime that makes the city feel extra special.
 In June temperatures are typically balmy, it stays light until nearly 10 p.m., and the Paulownia trees are blooming.
 Events like the Fête de la Musique, when free live music performances take place throughout the city on the summer solstice, bring a special energy to the city.